SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/tds_standalone/README.md

 5. pip install --upgrade pip setuptools
 5. pip install ansible
 7. ansible-playbook standalone.yml
+7. In a new terminal (~/.bashrc was modified by the playbook) 'supervisorctl' should be available
 8. (in web browser) localhost:8080/thredds
 10. edit catalogs in data/catalogs and datasets in data/datasets
 11. ansible-playbook standalone.yml --tags update_catalogs (catalogs should be updated in the browser)